Back to Blog

 The Technology Behind Speed Tests

-• WebSocket: Enables real-time communication for more accurate testing
+• WebSocket – Enables real-time communication for accurate testing.

-Our speed test specifically uses WebSocket technology for more accurate real-time measurements and HTML5 for a plugin-free experience.
+Our own speed test platform uses WebSocket for real-time precision and HTML5 for a modern, plugin-free experience.

 Factors That Affect Speed Test Results